Illumina/Pisces/README.md

 # Build instructions

 To configure and install, build the solution and copy the build to the desired location.
 The build is a windows process, and the solution in this repository is for VisualStudio 2017.
+For the .net core 2.0 version of Pisces, we reccomend VS 15.3 or above (we are using 15.5.1).
+Not all versions of VS are compatible with 2.0.

 Load the solution into VS, and build in release, x64 mode.
 This will create a bin\x64\Release folder along side the solution file.
 The Release folder has everything needed to run on windows, locally.
 The .net core release process includes a "Publish" step.
 Use publish to gather local nuget dependencies and dll's needed to support other runtime targets (such as debian).
 The output from the publish step should be deployable to both win and linux without further modification.

 The component algorithms are intended for developers to re-use and improve them.
 This version is not commercially supported and provided as is under the GNU GENERAL PUBLIC LICENSE.
 For first time use, we recommend testing with the example in the "testdata" folder.